4 Creative Tips to Prevent Fishing Rod Guides from Freezing (updated for 2023)

 Tip #1 Use monofilament or fluorocarbon instead of braid

-Most anglers love the sensitivity that braided line offers through the ice but can’t stand the freezing problems in cold temps.
+Most anglers love the sensitivity that braided fishing line offers through the ice but can’t stand the freezing problems in cold temps.
 When being throwing in the water, braid tends to catch more water than other fishing lines.
 And that’s the reason why braid is more likely to get frozen than other fishing lines.

-If you still want to use braided line, spool up with braid but with an extra long fluoro or mono leader of 10 to 15 yards.
+If you still want to use braided fishing line, spool up with braid but with an extra long fluoro or mono leader of 10 to 15 yards.
 Otherwise, you can spray the spooled line with silicone spray or WD-40 to reduce the water being trapped into the braid.

 Tip #2 Spray down with PAM cooking spray